How to Go from Paphos & Larnaca to Nicosia: Bus or Scenic Drive

 The first is Ktima Christoudia which is a first-generation winery run by a local family for over 25 years.
 They originally started to produce wine as a hobby which escalated into a full-grown business undoubtedly due to the quality of their wines.

-For €2 per person, we were treated to a full wine tasting of 9 wines and a small shot of a local spirit known as zivania.
+We were treated to a full wine tasting of 9 wines and a small shot of a local spirit known as zivania.
 The owners here very friendly and were happy to chat in detail about the wines they produce and the Cypriot wine industry.

 The other main winery located close by is Dafermou Winery which was unfortunately closed for harvest when we were travelling through.
 They are a small boutique operation that also offers tastings.